 2. Single Path vs. Adaptive, Customer-Centered Messaging

 Email marketing requires a significant investment of time on the front end – from the creation of emails, to list segmentation and post-delivery analytics.
 When you’ve built a campaign, a basic email marketing program typically sends emails out to everyone on your list, and then it’s done (This is sometimes called “batch and blast”).
 Depending on the sophistication of the email marketing tool, you might be able to send the same email to different segments of your list, with dynamic content applying itself so that people in different segments get slightly different messages or offers.

 Marketing automation also requires lots of hands-on work upfront, but you get more for your effort.
 You still have to create your emails, plan your campaigns, and segment your list, but you can build automated programs with more choices and options.
 Drip campaigns send a series of messages out over time; and you can set them up to go out to people automatically as people engage with your website.

-Nurture campaigns are a type of drip campaign that sends different follow-up communications based how a prospect interacts with your messages.
+Nurture campaigns are a type of drip campaign that sends different follow-up communications based on how a prospect interacts with your messages.
 The platform will manage your leads automatically, based on their data profiles and digital body language.
-Meanwhile, real-time analytics track engagement metrics and qualification level (assuming you’ve set up lead scoring).
+Meanwhile, real-time analytics track engagement metrics and qualification levels (assuming you’ve set up lead scoring).
 Here’s the irony: because of these automation tools, it’s much easier to create dynamic campaigns that follow the actions of individual leads, instead of a single, homogenous list.
 These feel more personal to the recipient.
 Such adaptive campaigns help the marketer make the customer the center of the campaign experience.

 Another difference is that marketing automation allows you to do lead scoring.
 Email marketing tools know only the information about your leads that you provide, which is often just contact information.
 This means you aren’t going to gather a lot of ground-breaking insights unless you use a separate analytics tool.
 And that will mean managing another tool and consolidating data from multiple tools to gain a single picture.